-On July 5, 2022, the City Council voted to place City-sponsored Measure O on the November 8, 2022 General Municipal Election ballot for voter approval.
+On July 5, 2022, ad-hoc subcommittee recommendations were presented to the entire City Council for discussion.
+Following discussion, the City Council voted to place Measure O on the November 8, 2022 General Municipal Election ballot for voter approval.
 If passed by a simple majority of voters, Measure O would enable the City Council to impose a tax of up to 6% of gross receipts for retail cannabis businesses and up to 1% of gross receipts for other cannabis businesses (i.e., testing labs or distribution), if such uses are permitted in Huntington Beach.